 Experts agree that music provides an excellent outlet for expressing emotions that might otherwise contribute to relapse in recovering addicts.
 When a person actively participates in music-oriented group sessions, it helps them build trust and confidence in their interactions with others.
 This skill will be a valuable tool after rehab when the individual attempts to reintegrate into society.

-Some of the activities included in our Music Exploration groups encourage patients to:
+Some of the activities included in our Music Exploration and Art Therapy groups encourage patients to:

 Furthermore, many patients have formed bands and performed at different functions in the facility.
 It’s not surprising to note that some individuals have discovered a talent they didn’t know they possessed.
 This discovery gives them something to focus on and strive to continue after leaving the facility.